nplan/gym-line-follower/README.md

  ## Environments
  ### LineFollower-v0
- Line follower is placed at the beginning of a closed loop line track.
+ Line follower is placed at the beginning of a closed loop track.
 The objective is to follow the track as quickly and accurately as possible.
 Progress is measured in percent of track driven.
 Episode finishes when the track is completed (whole loop driven), the follower gets to far from the track or when the follower goes to far from the last progress point in the wrong direction.